 This measure can be defined either locally or globally and gives an indication for the tendency of nodes to form clusters.
 We use the global clustering coefficient, which is defined as the number of closed triplets of nodes (the triplets of nodes that are all connected) divided by the number of connected triplets, either open (i.e., paths of length two) or closed (i.e., triangles).
 The numerator is equal to three times the number of triangles in the graph.
 Using linear algebra, the global clustering coefficient can be calculated formally from the adjacency matrix M as shown in Equation 3.

 EQ 3

-C = 3 ×# triangles# triplets of connected nodes = TrM3ΣM2-TrM2 TrA= iAii.
+C = 3 ×# triangles# triplets of connected nodes = TrM3ΣM2-TrM2

+Trace of matrix A is defined as sum of diagonal elements of A, i.e., TrA= iAii.

 Average path length.

-Average path length is the mean value of lengths of shortest path between all pairs of nodes.EQ 4 ,PL= 1N(N-1)i≠j∈Vdij
+Average path length is the mean value of lengths of shortest path between all pairs of nodes, as defined in Equation 4 for a network of size N

+EQ 4

+PL= 1N(N-1)i≠j∈Vdij

+where dij is the length of shortest distance between nodes i and j, and dij=0 if there is no path between i and j.
 This measure, gives an indication of how closely the nodes of a network are located from each other.

 Small-worldness.